 Aged 35 at the time, “Johnnie” was married himself at the time but he left his wife and children for Fanny.
 Fanny adopted his surname but she and Johnnie did not actually marry until 7 May 1997, even though she would insist that everyone call her “Mrs Cradock.”

-Fanny and Johnnie Cradock presented a popular cookery programme on British television from the 1950s until the 1970s, as well as writing several successful cookery books.
+Fanny and Johnnie Cradock presented a popular cookery programme on British television from the 1950s until the 1970s – starting with Kitchen Magic for the BBC and Fanny’s Kitchen for the newly launched ITV – as well as writing several successful cookery books.

 From the start, there was a great deal of sadomasochism in Fanny’s cookery.
 For instance, in 1956, she and Johnnie were filmed on stage at the Albert Hall where she demonstrated how to make a souffle.

 As she beat the ingredients into shape in a little bowl, Fanny said in a French accent; “And then you think about the woman next door that you have never really liked but you have never really told her and so you take it out on the sauce.
 And that is the perfect way to make a souffle” . . .

 The beginning of the end came in 1976 when Fanny poured scorn on a menu presented by an amateur cook called Gwen on the BBC show The Big Time.